KenC2006/spooky-spikes-RL/README.md

 ## Motivation

-After consistently getting last place in the original minigame, this project was created to build a similar environment and train an AI to play optimally.
+After consistently getting last place in the original minigame, I built a similar environment and train an AI to play optimally.
 The environment simulates the core mechanics of Spooky Spikes, including jumping, ducking, and dodging moving beams.

 ## Features